RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/tests/results/OS2(REXXSAA,OBJREXX,Regina),Windows(ooRexx,Regina),Ubuntu(ooRexx,Regina).md

 Modulo [the SAA bug](#the-saa-bug), the results for REXXSAA and Regina (see below) are identical.
 They have been grouped under a single category, labeled "NOB" (No OBject-oriented versions of the interpreters)

-* "NOB" refers to both the IBM REXXSAA interpreter for OS/2 (version Arca Noae 5.0.7), version string is "REXXSAA 4.00 3 Feb 1999" and the Regina interpreter, under OS/2 (version Arca Noae 5.0.7, version string "REXX-Regina_3.9.5(MT) 5.00 25 Jun 2022"), Windows (Windows 11 Pro, version string "REXX-Regina_3.9.5(MT) 5.00 25 Jun 2022") and Linux (Ubuntu 22.04.01 LTS, version string "REXX-Regina_3.9.5 5.00 25 Jun 2022").
+#### Abbreviations

+In the following tables,

+* "NOB" refers to both the REXXSAA and the Regina interpreters, since (modulo [the SAA bug](#the-saa-bug)) they produce exactly the same results under our tests.
-* "OBJ" refers to the IBM Object Rexx Interpreter for OS/2 (version Arca Noae 5.0.7), version string is "OBJREXX 6.00 18 May 1999".
+* "OBJ" refers to the OBJREXX interpreter.
-* "OOR" refers to the Open Object Rexx Interpreter under Windows (Windows 11 Pro, version string "REXX-ooRexx\_5.0.0(MT)\_64-bit 6.05") and Linux (Ubuntu 22.04.01 LTS, version string "REXX-ooRexx\_5.0.0(MT)\_64-bit 6.05").
+* "OOR" refers to the ooRexx interpreter.
 * "Some" means that some of the previous tests has passed for this call variation.
-Some = 0 when all the tests failed.
+Some = 0 when all the tests failed, for all the interpreters tested.

 ## Common tests